 Shares fall in Asia after no deal in China-US trade talks

-Shares were mostly lower in Asia on Monday after trade talks between the U.S. and China wrapped up Friday without an agreement.
+Shares retreated in Asia on Monday after trade talks between the U.S. and China wrapped up without an agreement and with Beijing threatening to retaliate over President Donald Trump's latest tariff hike.

+U.S. stocks looked set for losses, with the future contract for both the Dow Jones Industrial Average and the S&P 500 down 1.2%.

-China's envoy to the trade talks, Vice Premier Liu He said before leaving Washington that Beijing would not compromise on matters of principle and that tariffs on Chinese exports to the U.S. should be lifted as a condition for striking a deal.
+China's head envoy to last week's trade talks, Vice Premier Liu He, said before leaving Washington on Friday that Beijing would not compromise on matters of principle and that tariffs on Chinese exports to the U.S. should be lifted as a condition for striking a deal.

 President Donald Trump said on Twitter over the weekend that "We are right where we want to be with China."
 He accused China of "ripping off" America.

-The Trump administration said it was preparing to expand 25% tariffs to another $300 billion worth of Chinese goods, or practically all imports from China, after raising the import duty from 10%, with effect Friday.
+The Trump administration said it was preparing to expand 25% tariffs to another $300 billion worth of Chinese goods, or practically all imports from China.

 The tariffs war has been hammering Chinese manufacturers and is an added drag on growth for the region.